 Thanks to Jockey Being Family, Jockey International we are now able to provide FREE registration to the first 400 registrants!
-After the free registrations fill it is just $15 to register.
-The first 400 registrants are FREE using coupon code TRAUMA at checkout.
+Free registration is now FULL.
+Registration is still available for $15.00.
 Sign up for our e-newsletter and be first to know about the release of our coupon code!

 Allison Davis Maxon, LMFT is a clinician, educator and advocate specializing in adoption/permanency, attachment and trauma.
 She is passionate about creating systems of care that are permanency competent and strength-based.
 She has presented at the Georgetown University National Symposium on Children’s Mental Health Systems of Care Conference (2010) on Kinship Center’s clinical competencies in permanency and attachment-focused mental health services for children who have experienced trauma, neglect and/or loss.
 Most recently, Allison presented at the annual conference for the North American Council on Adoptable Children (NACAC), on topics relating to the unique challenges facing relative caregivers, as well as the challenges and opportunities for transitional age youth.